casatwy/CTPersistance/README.md

 ### Notice

-Any object who confirms to `<CTPersistanceRecordProtocol>` can be a record and can be accepted by `CTPersistance`, even your customized UIView. see [issue 21](https://github.com/casatwy/CTPersistance/issues/21)
+Any object who conforms to `<CTPersistanceRecordProtocol>` can be a record and can be accepted by `CTPersistance`, even your customized UIView. see [issue 21](https://github.com/casatwy/CTPersistance/issues/21)

 #Install (CocoaPods)